-Guests are limited to a stay of three nights per month and must be of traditional college age (18-24 years of age).
+Guests are limited to a stay of three nights per month and must be a legal adult (18+ years of age).

 Guests must be escorted by their hosts at all times.
 Guests may not enter buildings or rooms without their hosts, and will not be given access without the host being present.